Geada734/stegonosaurus-rex/README.md

 Ubuntu machines might experience an error when installing the dependencies and building the app.

-These issues can be avoided running the yarn commands as follow:
+These issues can be avoided by running the yarn commands as follows:

 `yarn <command> --ignore-engines`

 ## Usage

 Detailed instructions are included in the "About" page in the UI.

+## Use Steganography Responsibly

+And enjoy!